⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs GOOGL

-A global technology company with strong positions in enterprise software, cloud computing (Azure), and gaming.
-Increasingly focused on AI integration across its product suite.
+A diversified technology giant with strong positions in cloud computing (Azure), enterprise software, and AI research.

 Amazon.com Inc.